magdalenaolczakalvarez/Project-3/README.md

 Data

 This analysis relied on data provided by InsideAirbnb.com, an open source tool that scrapes Airbnb data to answer my question about how Airbnb data affects a city's housing landscape.
 Raw data provided by them is extremely useful.
-There are four datasets that they have available for Washington, D.C:
+There are four csv files per city available on this site for download: Listings, Neighborhoods, Reviews, and Calendar.
+Each dataset contained different information with some overlap.

+Neighborhoods: This includes a list of defined neighborhoods as well as a geojson file that defines each neighborhood's boundary coordinates.

 Listings: The listings dataset includes the bulk of the data-listing names, locations (latitude/longitude), neighborhoods, hosts, room types, prices, minimum nights the listing must be booked for, the number of reviews for that listing, the date when the last review was written, the average number of reviews per month, availability (number of days out of 365 the listing is available for booking), and the number of listings per host.

 Reviews: There are almost 505,377,000 reviews associated with unique listing ids.
 These are the same listing ids as in the Listings dataset.
 The dates of these reviews range from January 2023 to the time the data was collected.

-Neighborhoods: This includes a list of defined neighborhoods as well as a geojson file that defines each neighborhood's boundary coordinates.

 Calendars: This dataset represents a ‘calendar’ of prices and listings for each day for the following year (from the time the data was collected).